sergiocorreia/ppmlhdfe/guides/nonexistence_examples.md

        _cons |   .3125001   1.32e-09  2.4e+08   0.000     .3125001    .3125001
 ```

 Here we can observe the two directions of recession, and thus `{βx, βc} = lim (a -> ∞) {-0.25 a, 1.25 a}`.
-In the accompanying [Stata code](code/1-agresti-eight-points.do) we also discuss how to perform inference on these estimates, as even though point estimates do not exist, P-Values can still be recovered (as so can confidence intervals, as pointed by Agresti 2012 and Geyer 2025).
+In the accompanying [Stata code](code/1-agresti-eight-points.do) we also discuss how to perform inference on these estimates, as even though point estimates do not exist, P-Values can still be recovered (and so can confidence intervals, as pointed by Agresti 2012 and Geyer 2025).

 ### Agresti's Ten-Point Example